p-ranav/saveddit/README_PyPI.md

-  --skip-comments       When true, saveddit will not save comments to a comments.json file --skip-meta           When true, saveddit will not save meta to a submission.json file on submissions --skip-videos         When true, saveddit will not download videos (e.g., gfycat, redgifs, youtube, v.redd.it links) -o output_path        Directory where saveddit will save downloaded content
+  --skip-comments       When true, saveddit will not save comments to a comments.json file --skip-meta           When true, saveddit will not save meta to a submission.json file on submissions --skip-videos         When true, saveddit will not download videos (e.g., gfycat, redgifs, youtube, v.redd.it links) --all-comments        When true, saveddit will download all the comments in a post instead of just downloading the top ones.)
+  -o output_path        Directory where saveddit will save downloaded content
 ```